vitar/hwsf/src/100-theory/120-pyramid.md

 ## Pyramid view – Start & Top

+!!! tip "Always climb levels in order"
+    Don’t patch Level 4 **practices** when Level 1–2 **preconditions or human needs** are weak.
+Fix lower levels first—then revisit practices.

 - **It starts** at Level 1 the moment two or more people have a reason to interact for mutual value.
 - **It tops** at Level 5 when teams become self-evolving systems, capable of diagnosing, designing, and improving their own way of working without external imposition.